top of page

 The course exposes students to the design, architecture and implementation of more complex programs in Python.
 Students will learn debugging techniques and their application in projects.

-Skill level: super advanced
+Skill level: Intermediate-Advanced

 Format: small-group, on-campus

-Duration: ongoing, 2 hours/week
+Duration: 2 semesters, 2 hours/week

 Description: